AnniePhan02/cse15l-lab-reports/lab-report-3-week-6.md

 Next, I am going to do this again using one command line.
 I am running the `scp` and `ssh` in one line.

-I typed in one command line:
+I typed in one command line with the commands separated by `;`.

-`scp -r . cs15lwiabl22@ieng6.ucsd.edu:~/markdown-parse2 ; ssh cs15lwi22abl@ieng6.ucsd.edu`
+`scp -r . cs15lwiabl22@ieng6.ucsd.edu:~/markdown-parse2; ssh cs15lwi22abl@ieng6.ucsd.edu`

 Here is what that looks like.
 ![Image](lab3.5.png)

+Hope this all made sense and have a nice day!

-`scp -r . cs15lwi22abl@ieng6.ucsd.edu:~/markdown-parse2; ssh cs15lwi22abl@ieng6.ucsd.edu; cd markdown-parse2; javac MarkdownParse.java; javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest`
+`scp -r . cs15lwiabl22@ieng6.ucsd.edu:~/markdown-parse2; ssh cs15lwi22abl@ieng6.ucsd.edu "ls"`